Welcome to the NUJ.

 Our members are linked to journalists and trade unionists throughout the world.
 Together we're stronger and we can make a difference.

-The NUJ rules state that "[t]he union shall consist of journalists, including photographers, creative artists working editorially in newspapers, magazines, books, broadcasting, public relations and information, and electronic media; or as advertising and fashion photographers, advertising copywriters, editorial computer systems workers…"
+The NUJ rules state that "[t]he union shall consist of journalists, including photographers, creative artists working editorially in newspapers, magazines, books, broadcasting, public relations and information, and electronic media; as advertising and fashion photographers, advertising copywriters, editorial computer systems workers…"

 The UK standard classification code published by the Office of National Statistics lists a series of roles defined as journalistic.
 These form the single occupational group of "journalist, newspaper and periodical editors" and include: